-The vice-provost for undergraduate education generates and provides to the deans the initial EVAL-2 FACULTY PEER REVIEW LIST and notifies candidates, chairs, and deans of upcoming review.
-Each dean requests the names of eligible faculty wishing to be considered for promotion to full professor from the department chairs.
+The vice provost generates and provides to the deans the initial EVAL-2 FACULTY PEER REVIEW LIST and notifies candidates, chairs, and deans of upcoming review.

 The department chair requests the names of eligible faculty wishing to be considered for promotion to full professor.
 The department chair submits to the dean a list of faculty requesting consideration for promotion along with any other changes to the EVAL-2.